rcls/discus/docs/README.md

 Outside of the register files, [flip-flops](dflipflop.md) consist of a [6T3R NMOS latch](dilatch.md) followed by a [SRAM cell](sramcellw.md).
-There are minor variants such as using a [5T3R NMOS latch](diplatch.md) when it is save for spurious pull-downs on the input.
+There are minor variants such as using a [5T3R NMOS latch](diplatch.md) when it is safe for spurious pull-downs on the input.

 Arbitrary AOI gates are used as needed, where sensible these are drawn in the circuit diagram by connecting the outputs of open-drain gates together, although